soumya997/Listreqs/README.md

  # todos:

 - [x] create a single shell script to get the job done.
 - [ ] Use the python script to create a python library.
+Is should be like a shell command,like doing `python Listreqs` after activating the virtual environment should create a `requirements.txt` with all the installed package name and verison inside the current directory.